Robert A. Swanson: Legacy

 Robert Swanson's legacy can still be found to this day through the company he cofounded and led.
-Genentech is still producing drugs and treatments to this day, and some of his policies, such as allowing company scientists to publish, are still in place.
+Genentech continues to develop and produce therapeutic drugs, and some of his policies, such as allowing company scientists to publish, are still in place.
 Genentech scored many firsts under Swanson's leadership, such as developing the first drug produced via genetic engineering, being the first biotechnology company to go public, and being the first biotechnology company to sell its own drug.
 These accomplishments have earned Genentech, and Swanson, a place in the history of the biotechnology industry.

 Awards and honors

 The following is a list of the awards and honors received by Robert Swanson.